Fruitfulcode/Fruitful/readme.txt

 The themes is ready for translation and already translated in Russian.
 We are open for users translations, translation can be included in new theme versions.
-Files ru_Ru.po ru_Ru.mo icluded.
+Files: .pot, ru_Ru.po, ru_Ru.mo icluded.
 Default language is english.

 -------------------------------------------------------
     Credits